W03 Learning Activity: Design Principles

 How to enable and use CSS Overview: Identify potential CSS improvements

-- Enter the foreground and the background colors given of the
+- Enter the foreground and background colors given in the

 div.callout